Police recovers vehicle parts, personal belongings of Indian family from river; occupants still missing

 "The teams were unsuccessful in locating the vehicle or any occupants from the vehicle.
 They were able to locate numerous items that appeared to have come from a vehicle body and interior," the Garberville office of the California Highway Patrol said.

 It said several items were identified by the family members of those missing.

 "Some of these items were consistent with a Honda vehicle.
 Also located were various personal items that were consistent with a family travelling on vacation.
 Several items have been positively identified, by the family members, as belonging to the Thottapilly family," it said.

 "These items were of a personal nature and will not be described further at this time, but it does confirm the fact the vehicle that was seen going into the river was that of the Thottapilly family," the California Highway Patrol said.

+According to the San Jose Police Department, the Thottapilly family was supposed to have arrived to visit a friend in the San Jose area on April 6 but did not make it as scheduled.
 The family was last heard from in the town of Klamath, Del Norte County, on April 5.

+The California Highway Patrol developed information that the family were travelling in a family vehicle, a 2016 maroon Honda Pilot.
 The family was officially reported as missing to the San Jose Police Department on April 8.